 |Government News of the Week is a weekly email newsletter with timely news stories from Washington, D.C., and the 50 state capitals.
 Articles are selected for their impact on hospitals, health plans, medical group practices, physicians and other health care providers.
 Subscribe now to get an issue delivered to your inbox every Monday!|

 You must be a registered user on AISHealth.com to access the stories below.
-If you haven't yet registered, please take a minute to register now, and get access to thousands of articles, blogs, Today from Washington postings and more.
+If you haven't yet registered, please take a minute to register now, and get access to thousands of articles, blogs and more.

-Have breaking news or an editorial question?
-E-mail BJ Taylor, editor of GOVERNMENT NEWS OF THE WEEK, at firstname.lastname@example.org.
-If you are interested in sponsoring GOVERNMENT NEWS OF THE WEEK please contact Bailey Sterrett at firstname.lastname@example.org.
+Content questions or suggestions should be directed to Executive Editor Jill Brown at email@example.com.
+If you are interested in advertising in GOVERNMENT NEWS OF THE WEEK please contact Bailey Sterrett at firstname.lastname@example.org.

 GOVERNMENT NEWS OF THE WEEK is copyrighted and protected by federal law.
 The re-use of its content is restricted (see below).
 However, you are permitted to forward this email to as many of your friends and colleagues as you wish, or better yet have them sign up for their own copy at http://www.magnetmail.net/actions/ atlantic_subscription.cfm, where you can also sign up for AIS's Health Business Daily and Spotlight on Health Insurers.

 Copyright © 2016 Atlantic Information Services, Inc. (AIS).
 All rights reserved.
 It is not permissible to include all or any portion of this content on any Web site, intranet or electronic network or in any print publication, without AIS's written permission in advance.
 Permission requests should be directed to email@example.com.